Shropshire Hills & Ludlow

 Lands End to John O’Groats – Lejog in Shropshire

 All summer long cyclists pass through Shropshire on their epic cycle of 800 miles from Lands End in Cornwall to John O’Groats at the very tip of Scotland.
 Generally Lejog cyclists spend about 2 days travelling up the English/ Welsh border…so an overnight stop in Shropshire is always a good idea.
 The best places for overnight accommodation are Clun, Ludlow and Church Stretton.
 All offer a good range of accommodation, great places to eat close to the accommodation and can deal with larger groups.
 Look for the “Cyclists Welcome” to know that you will stay in a place that provides everything a weary cyclist needs.
-The Lejog summer finishes with Ludlow welcoming the Deliotte Ride across Britain in September, with nearly 1000 cyclists overnighting in Ludlow.
-In between there are plenty of cyclists raising money for charity, or completing a personal challenge.
 And there are decent bikes shops for spares at Ludlow and Marshbrook near Church Stretton.

 For mountain bikers – Shropshire has long been a popular destination for mountain biking.
 The Forestry Commission and National Trust have worked hard to provide some great routes. .